Chocolate is NOT addictive.

 Sweetness is a way for humans to identify foods that are full of energy (like ripe fruit, cooked meats, etc).
 And our brains are hardwired to respond to sugar in foods with an immediate craving for MORE.
-We are encouraged to gorge on these sweet foods until we were full of things like ripe bananas, for example.
+We are evolved to gorge on these sweet foods until we are full of things like ripe bananas, for example.
 Our penchant for sweet and sugary foods helped us to find calories and survive.

 For most of human history our craving for more sugar and sweetness hasn’t been a problem.
 There really wasn’t much sugar, let alone added sugar, in our diets until the modern era.
 In 1700s Britain the average sugar consumption per capita per year was less than 2kg.
 By 1850 this had doubled to 5kg.
 It’s now over 75kg!